MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ## Can I share files from SharePoint on Dynamics 365 Remote Assist?

 No, you can only share local files and files from [!include[pn-onedrive](../includes/pn-onedrive.md)].

+## When a Remote Assist call ends, how can I access the messages, snapshots, and files during the call?

+Messages sent in text chat: Any messages, links, or images sent in the text chat will be available for all participants via Teams Chat but not via Remote Assist.

+Snapshots from Remote Assist HoloLens user: snapshots are saved differently depending on whether the Remote Assist call is associated with a Dynamics 365 Field Service booking.
+* If a Remote Assist call is associated with a booking, the Remote Assist user will take a snapshot and decide whether it to save it to OneDrive or to the booking.
+* If a Remote Asist call is not associated with a booking, the Remote Assist user’s snapshot will automatically be saved in OneDrive.
+However, regardless of how snapshots are saved, a link to the snapshot is sent via the text chat, and the Teams user can view the snapshot and also view the link to the snapshot.

+Files: A link to the files sent by the Teams user is sent in the chat.
+During the call, the Remote Assist user can use the controls in the top right corner of a file to save it to their OneDrive.

+# Using Remote Assist on mobile

+## What are the yellow tracking dots?

+Yellow tracking dots are feature points that detects visually distinct features in your video calls.
+These helps with your tracking experience and placing of annotations.
+In the April 2020 release and beyond, Remote Assist will continue to track your space but you will remove the yellow tracking dots visualization

+## How can I improve the tracking experience?

+* Map your environment area at the beginning of a video call
+* Avoid rapid camera movements
+* Avoid frequently minimizing the app and re-opening it while there are annotations present

+Limitations that may hinder accurate understanding of surfaces or faciliate in losing tracking include:
+* Flat surfaces without texture, such as a white desk
+* Environments with dim lighting or extremely bright lighting
+* Transparent or reflective surfaces like glass
+* Dynamic or moving surfaces

+## As a Remote Assist mobile user, what kinds of calls can I be in?

+* **Can I make calls to a Teams mobile user?** No. However, Remote Assist mobile to Remote Assist mobile calling is on our backlog.
+* **Can I make or be in a group call?** No.

 Still need help?
 Try our [user forums](https://community.dynamics.com/365/remoteassist).